somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 - **Thompson Normal Sampling**- This may fit into our construct, but we found several drawbacks with this algorithm -
 	- First, rewards are mainly not normally distributed; the closest distribution is Uniform distribution.
 	- Second, it has never been tested with accurate data, and we didn't do much simulation study for this; we're a little skeptical about it.
-- **Upper Confidence Bound**- As this algorithm doesn't require any prior assumptions on the rewards distribution, so we thought this algorithm was a perfect fit for our construct, and we went ahead with this.
+- **Upper Confidence Bound**- As this algorithm doesn't require any prior assumptions on the rewards distribution, we thought this algorithm was a perfect fit for our construct, and we went ahead with this.

 ## Simulation Study
 Business stakeholders were not very comfortable with the policy change and wanted to validate our hypothesis through a simulation study.
 So, we have done a simulation study to check/compare the following things -